EOCOnline/openFemaNgClient/README.md

 ## Known/Planned Issues

-- Only displays the Disaster Declarations dataset
+- [ ] Only displays the Disaster Declarations dataset
-- Only brings in the top 1000 rows for now
+- [ ] Only brings in the top 1000 rows for now
-- Doesn't have practical analysis
+- [ ] Doesn't have practical analysis

 ## Roadmap

-With encouragement/funding:
+With encouragement :+1: /funding:

-- Select any of the datasets for display
+- [ ] Select any of the datasets for display
-- Support access to key API parameters
+- [ ] Support access to key API parameters
-- Move 'View' component code to an 'abstract' class where possible for consistency and streamlined sharing of code
+- [ ] Move 'View' component code to an 'abstract' class where possible for consistency and streamlined sharing of code
-- More analysis & filtering options to aid analysis/investigation
+- [ ] More analysis & filtering options to aid analysis/investigation
-- Trend displays
+- [ ] Trend displays

 ## Building this web page

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.

-To update libraries use package.json commands.
-Start with a clean repository: checkin any outstanding code updates.
-You likely need do this between the following steps:
+To update libraries either use Evergreen Angular extension or use the same commands from package.json directly: Start with a clean repository: checkin any outstanding code updates.
+You likely need do this periodically between the following steps.

-- npm run u1 (i.e., npx ng update @angular/core @angular/cli --next)
+- `npm run update1` (i.e., `npx ng update @angular/core @angular/cli --next`)
-- npm run u2 (i.e., npx ng update --next)
+- `npm run update2` (i.e., `npx ng update --next`)
   - Update any packages as listed by the above command
-- npm run u3 (i.e.,
+- `npm run update3` (i.e., `npx npm-check-updates --next`)
+- `npm run update4` (i.e., `npx npm-check-updates -u`) which updates package.json to the latest format - only if requested by the previous command
-- npm run u4 (i.e.,
+- `npm run update5` (i.e., `npm install`)
-- npm run u5 (i.e.,
+- `npm run update6` (i.e., `npm i -g rimraf` Post-Update Checkup)

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-(Or do the previous more succinctly with just 'ng s -o'.)
+(Or do the previous more succinctly with just `ng s -o`.)
 The application will automatically reload if you change any of the source files.

 ### Build